The technology we use, and even rely on, in our everyday lives –computers, radios, video, cell phones – is enabled by signal processing. Learn More »

 Awards Board Chair

-The IEEE Signal Processing Society invites nominations for the SPS Distinguished Industry Speaker (DIS) Program and the Distinguished Lecturer (DL) Program.
+In an effort to continue our programs and services during this difficult time, the IEEE Signal Processing Society invites nominations for the SPS Distinguished Industry Speaker (DIS) Program and the Distinguished Lecturer (DL) Program.
 Please note that the Distinguished Industry Speaker positions will supplement the regular Distinguished Lecturer Program.
 The Distinguished Industry Speaker Program will closely mirror the DL Program.
 However, the main difference and goal of the DIS Program is to educate and interact with Society members about topics that are of primary importance to industry and the signal processing community-at-large.
 The speakers will focus their presentations on industrial applications in the signal processing area of interest to practicing engineers and stress practical issues.
 The DISs will be available to all SPS Chapters, as are DLs, but lectures will be focused on current and future issues, applications and/or activities in industry.
-The deadline for nominations for the DL and DIS positions is 31 May 2019.
+The deadline for nominations for the DL and DIS positions is 31 May 2020.
 Both the DL and DIS nomination forms can be found here.

 Manage Collaborators on Nomination: There is a Manage Collaborators button in the top right corner of the nomination page.
 The Primary Collaborator, who is the person who started the nomination, can add additional collaborators on the nomination by clicking the Add Collaborator button.
 Once a Collaborator is added, the application can be transferred to a new Primary Collaborator by clicking Make Primary next to the name.
 Access can also be removed from a collaborator by clicking Remove Access next to the name.
 Only the Primary Collaborator can submit or finalize the application, as well as add other Collaborators.
 All Collaborators can view and edit the application.
 However, only one user can be editing the nomination at a time to avoid accidental overwriting of another's information.